James Burgess scholarship

 It's very important that you write the title of the project you're applying to and the names of the project supervisors.

 You'll be notified as soon as possible after the interview dates whether your application has been successful, placed on a reserve list or unsuccessful.
-If you are successful, you'll be required to confirm your intention to accept the studentship within 10 days.
+If you are successful, you'll be required to confirm your intention to accept the scholarship within 10 days.

-This studentship is fully-funded for three years.
+This scholarship is fully-funded for three years.
 You will have an additional 12 months (unfunded) to complete the writing up of your thesis.
 If you're in receipt of this award you'll be expected to present annual progress reports to the donors of the funding.

 If you're interested in more than one project we'd encourage informal discussions with different project supervisors to help you decide which project to apply to.
 Contact details for academic staff can be found on each project description.